 Based on the dynamical analysis derived from this force model, a two-dimensional sensing capacity will be developed where profile information can be obtained in longitudinal as well as in lateral direction of the nanotube probe.
 Hence, sideways bending and buckling of the narrow probe will be also be considered.
 Experimental validation of the 2D profile sensing is foreseen.
 The PhD Candidate will be partially located at TNO Optomechatronics, Delft and partially at the TU/e Dynamics and Control group.

-Do you recognize yourself in this profile and would you like to know more About the positions?
+Do you recognize yourself in this profile and would you like to know more about the position?
 Please contact prof.dr.
 Henk Nijmeijer, H.nijmeijer[at]tue.nl or dr. Hamed Sadeghian Marnani, h.sadeghian.marnani[at]tue.nl or prof.dr.ir.
-Nathan van de Wouw N.v.d.Wouw[at]tue.nl.
+Nathan van de Wouw, N.v.d.Wouw[at]tue.nl.

 For information about terms of employment, click here or contact HR Services, HRServices.Gemini[at]tue.nl.

 Please visit www.tue.nl/jobs to find out more about working at TU/e!

 We invite you to submit a complete application by using the 'apply now'-button on this page.

 We look forward to your application and will screen it as soon as we have received it.

 We do not respond to applications that are sent to us in a different way.

 Please keep in mind you can upload only 5 documents up to 2 MB each.
 If necessary please combine files.